dji-sdk/Payload-SDK-Doc/source/tutorial/gimbal-control.md

 * Maximum speed percentage: The maximum speed percentage determines the maximum speed at which the gimbal rotates.
 * The actual maximum rotation speed of the gimbal = default maximum speed × maximum speed percentage

-  >**NOTE:**  Users can set the default maximum gimbal rotation speed according to the needs.
+  > **NOTE**  Users can set the default maximum gimbal rotation speed according to the needs.

 #### Angle adjustment